Abortion Rights FAQ

 The requirement that minors get parental consent before having an abortion varies by state.
 Some states actively require parental consent for people under the age of 18, with exceptions for abuse, incest, or neglect.
-This typically includes the involvement of one parent, although a few states require parental consent of both parents.
+This typically involves one parent, although a few states require the parental consent of both parents.

-These waiting periods are meant to give a patient the opportunity to learn information about abortion procedures and health risks from their health care provider.
+These waiting periods give a patient the opportunity to learn information from their health care provider about abortion procedures and health risks.
 In a few select states, counselors are required to give a person who is more than 20 weeks pregnant information on a fetus's ability to feel pain.

-Men generally do not have a legal right to determine whether their partner may or may not seek an abortion.
-While men have equal human rights as women, they do not have legal rights to abortion because they are not "similarly situated."
+Non-pregnant partners generally do not have a legal right to determine whether their pregnant partner seeks an abortion.
+Though both have equal human rights, they are not "similarly situated."

 Medication abortions are considered safe and extremely effective.
 Mifepristone was approved in the U.S. by the Food and Drug Administration in 2000 and is legal and available in all 50 states directly from a physician, clinic, or hospital.
 Patients cannot obtain mifepristone from a pharmacy.